Nowhere is the age-old adage "you eat with your eyes" more true than in Japan.

 Model food, or shokuhin sampuru, has a long tradition in Japan.
-While stories vary about when the first display foods were created, it can generally be traced to between 1917 and 1932, roughly at the time when the number of restaurants in Japan was exploding in the Taisho and early Showa eras.
+While stories vary about when the first display foods were created, it can generally be traced to between 1917 and 1932, around when the number of restaurants in Japan began exploding during the Taisho and early Showa eras.

-While having actual food items out on display would be wasteful and lead to spoilage, these wax and resin display foods offered a way for restaurants to show off their food and entice customers into the store.
+While having actual food items out on display would be wasteful and lead to spoilage, wax and resin display foods offered a way for restaurants to show off their food and invite customers into the store.

-And while you might think that all the model foods are mass produced and widely sold, a great many are actually custom ordered and made to replicate the actual
+While one may assume that model foods are mass-produced and widely sold, a great many are actually custom-ordered and made to replicate the actual

 dishes as closely as possible.
-This service does not come cheap though as having model food created can easily cost more than USD$500.
+This service does not come cheap, though, and bespoke model food creations can easily cost more than $500 USD.